Curriculum & Instruction

 - EQuIP Rubric for Science: The EQuIP Rubric provides criteria by which to measure the alignment and overall quality of lessons and units with respect to the Next Generation Science Standards (NGSS).
 The purpose of the rubric and review process is to:

-- review existing instructional materials to determine what revisions are needed; and
+- Review existing instructional materials to determine what revisions are needed

 - Examples of NJSLS-S Designed Instructional Resources.
 This website provides examples of high quality lessons and units.
-The objective is not to endorse a particular curriculum, product or template, rather to identify lessons and units that best illustrate the cognitive demands of the NJSLS-S.
+The objective is not to endorse a particular curriculum, product, or template; rather it is to identify lessons and units that best illustrate the cognitive demands of the NJSLS-S.